3DGenomes/TADbit/doc/source/tutorial/tutorial_1_general.rst

 ---------------------------------

-Once TADs are detected by the core :func:`pytadbit.tadbit.tadbit` function, TADBit checks that they are not larger than a given value (3 Mb by default).
-If a TAD is larger than this value, it will be marked with a **negative score**, and will be automatically excluded from the main TADBit functions.
+Once TADs are detected by the core :func:`pytadbit.tadbit.tadbit` function, TADbit checks that they are not larger than a given value (3 Mb by default).
+If a TAD is larger than this value, it will be marked with a **negative score**, and will be automatically excluded from the main TADbit functions.

-Another inspection performed by TADBit is the presence of centromeric regions.
-TADBit assumes that the larger gap found in a Hi-C matrix corresponds to the centromere.
+Another inspection performed by TADbit is the presence of centromeric regions.
+TADbit assumes that the larger gap found in a Hi-C matrix corresponds to the centromere.
 This search is updated and refined each time a new experiment is linked to a given Chromosome.
-Typically, TADs calculated by the core :func:`pytadbit.tadbit.tadbit` function include centromeric regions; if a centromere is found, TADBit will split the TAD containing it into two TADs, one ending before the centromere and one starting after.
+Typically, TADs calculated by the core :func:`pytadbit.tadbit.tadbit` function include centromeric regions; if a centromere is found, TADbit will split the TAD containing it into two TADs, one ending before the centromere and one starting after.
 As centromeric regions are not necessarily TAD boundaries, the TADs surrounding them are marked with a negative score (as for forbidden regions).